santhoshkumarCodes/gemini-cli/docs/cli/configuration.md

   - Required for using Code Assist or Vertex AI.
   - If using Vertex AI, ensure you have the necessary permissions and set the `GOOGLE_GENAI_USE_VERTEXAI=true` environment variable.
   - Example: `export GOOGLE_CLOUD_PROJECT="YOUR_PROJECT_ID"`.
+  - You can also set this in `~/.gemini/settings.json` using the `gcpProjectId` key as a fallback.
 - **`GOOGLE_APPLICATION_CREDENTIALS`** (string):
   - **Description:** The path to your Google Application Credentials JSON file.
   - **Example:** `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/credentials.json"`